 Wine Tasting Event

-We have organised a wine tasting in Neill Wines, 49 Main St. Groomsport on Saturday 7th February 2015 at 7pm.
-There will be a short introduction about each wine on taste, with plenty of useful information from the Sommelier.
-This is an event NOT TO BE MISSED!
-Get your tickets (#10each) from a committee member or email us.
-Please include your contact details in the email.
+The wine tasting in Neill Wines, 49 Main St. Groomsport on Saturday 7th February 2015 was very successful.
+There was a short introduction about each wine on taste, with plenty of useful information from the Sommelier.

 GVA have been asking for years for the footpaths on this road to be widened, remedial work to be carried out on the water main, flooding problems to be addressed and measures taken to stop soil creep at several points.
 In mid-December, the village woke up to a forest of signs on both ends of the B511, warning motorists that the road could be closed until January.
 At last someone in Roads Service had taken notice of our requests!